Popular Matchings in Complete Graphs: Abstract

 \section{Abstract}

-Our input is a complete graph $G = (V,E)$ on $n$ vertices where each vertex has a strict ranking of all other vertices in $G$.
-The goal is to construct a matching in $G$ that is ``globally stable'' or {\em popular}.
-A matching $M$ is popular if $M$ does not lose a head-to-head election against any matching $M'$: here each vertex casts a vote for the matching in $\{M,M'\}$ where it gets a better assignment.
+Our input is a complete graph $G$ on $n$ vertices where each vertex has a strict ranking of all other vertices in $G$.
+The goal is to construct a matching in $G$ that is {\em popular}.
+A matching $M$ is popular if $M$ does not lose a head-to-head election against any matching $M'$: here each vertex casts a vote for the matching in $\{M,M'\}$ in which it gets a better assignment.
 Popular matchings need not exist in the given instance $G$ and the popular matching problem is to decide whether one exists or not.
 The popular matching problem in $G$ is easy to solve for odd~$n$.
-Surprisingly, the problem becomes NP-hard for even $n$, as we show here.
+Surprisingly, the problem becomes $\NP$-complete for even $n$, as we show here.
+This is one of the few graph theoretic problems efficiently solvable when $n$ has one parity and $\NP$-complete when $n$ has the other parity.